steemit/devportal/_quickstart/testnet.md

 ---

 Steem blockchain is written in C++ and in order to modify source code you need some understanding of the C++ programming language.
 Each Steem node runs instance of software and in order to test your changes you will need to know how to install dependencies which can be found in [Steem repo](https://github.com/steemit/steem/blob/master/doc/building.md).
 Which means some knowledge of System administion is also required.
-There are multiple advantages of running Testnet, you can test your scripts or applications on Testnet without spamming live network and it allows you much more flexibility to try new things.
+There are multiple advantages of running Testnet, you can test your scripts or applications on Testnet without extra spam on live network and it allows you much more flexibility to try new things.
 Testnet also helps you to work on new features and possibly submit new or improved pull requests to official Steem github repository.

 ## Running Testnet